 How To Use The Ordinary Ascorbyl Glucoside Solution 12%

-While this serum has a comfortable texture and pH for the skin, due to the high concentration of ascorbyl glucoside, there is a possibility it will irritate those with sensitive skin, so it’s always a good idea to patch test before using it for the first time.
-Do not use it on broken skin.
+While this serum has a comfortable texture and pH for the skin, due to the high concentration of ascorbyl glucoside, there is a possibility it will irritate those with sensitive skin.
+So it’s always a good idea to patch test before using it for the first time.
+Do not use the serum on broken skin.

 The Ordinary Ascorbyl Glucoside Solution Conflicts